Drug Development: The Review Record Behind Asset Decisions

 They lose time because the source is somewhere else.
 Clinical trials in one place.
 Publications in another.
 Regulatory records, patents, company filings, investor decks, data-room records, reviewer notes, and clinical-strategy rationale scattered across separate workflows.

-AuraOne Drug Development OS is built around that problem: one asset record, one evidence fabric, and one packetized decision trail.
+AuraOne Drug Development is built around that problem: one asset record, one source trail, and one reviewed record.

 What is proven today